 Yes.
 PJR maintains a Registry of all its registered companies.
 For details, please contact your account executive.
 On ISO 9000, PJR has registered such major companies as Hughes Aircraft, Monsanto, Coca-Cola Bottling and Estee Lauder.
 On the automotive side, we have certified Federal Mogul, Valeo and Siegel Roberts.
 On ISO 14001 we have registered such companies as Mitsubishi, Bristol Myers-Squibb, Eaton Corporation, Mead Johnson de Mexico and Clairol Inc.

-PJR, in accordance with with ISO/IEC 17021:2006, maintains strict confidentiality of any proprietary client information.
+PJR, in accordance with ISO/IEC 17021, maintains strict confidentiality of any proprietary client information.

 Yes, PJR has policies in place that govern all of the above.
 Please see your account executive for details.

-How are clients notified of any changes in your registration program?
-Will we be permitted to comment on any of the changes?
-How long will we have to implement changes once notified?
+How are clients notified of any changes in PJR’s registration program?
+Are clients permitted to comment on any of the changes?
+How long will clients have to implement changes once notified?

 Clients are notified of any changes to the registration program in writing.
 PJR welcomes comments, encourages dialogue and is more than willing to work through any customer concerns.
 Typically, ample time is provided to implement any changes.
 These changes need not be submitted in writing, but rather are monitored by the Lead Auditor at the next surveillance visit.

-Does your company subcontract any of its registration activities to other organizations?
-If so, how are these organizations qualified by you?
+Does PJR subcontract any of its registration activities to other organizations?
+If so, how are these organizations qualified by PJR?

 PJR is not in the practice of contracting with any other registrar to maintain its accreditation.
 However, like other registrars, PJR does work with a subcontract auditor base in addition to its full-time employees.
 PJR has a rigorous qualification process for contract auditors, which includes ongoing training and evaluation.